techidaily/site-some-techniques/source/_posts/in-2024-fluxvideoart-compile-and-display-on-macos-sierra.md

 [![Download Win Version](https://images.wondershare.com/filmora/guide/download-btn-win.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)[![Download Mac Version](https://images.wondershare.com/filmora/guide/download-btn-mac.jpg)](https://tools.techidaily.com/wondershare/filmora/download/)

 <!-- affiliate ads begin -->
-<a href="https://secure.2checkout.com/order/checkout.php?PRODS=2337838&QTY=1&AFFILIATE=108875&CART=1"><iframe width="640" height="390" src="https://www.youtube.com/embed/rzZwphIv4RM" title="APFill - Ink and Toner Coverage Calculator" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></a>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/TJCye_oCTTw?si=6bVyBphcSgSFdyuq" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 ### 2. Slideshow Maker: HyperEngine AV

 [HyperEngine AV](https://www.macupdate.com/app/mac/11073/hyperengine-av) was known as Montage until not too long ago and it does come with a great set of multimedia editing features.
 With its help, you can combine videos, texts and sounds as well as videos without any problem whatsoever.
 The important thing to note is that you get the ability to drag and drop clips from your camera and arrange them into the workshop.
 It’s fast, efficient and a very good tool.
 It’s also inexpensive which makes it a great purchase for sure.